newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Enforce the court’s order

-• Withhold wage for the child’s support
+• Withhold wages for the child’s support

 • Help to locate the non-custodial parent